Kowies/BigNumber/README.md

 # BigNumber
-A C++ simply library for iinteger arithmetic.
+A C++ simply library for integer arithmetic.